Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Then type CTRL-X then CTRL-Y (or CTRL-k then X with joe if you changed the default editor as I did in my Raspbian installation tutorial).

-Make the blea daemon start automatically
+Making the blea daemon start automatically

 (This part is greatly inspired by this post and my suggestion and this update).